sysdesign-code/dev-sec-ops-demo/README.md

 3. The container image is stored into Artifacts Registry.
 4. The Build process kicks of a Cloud Deploy deployment process which deploys the container image to three different GKE clusters, which are pre-configured as the deployment pipeline mimicing the test, staging and production environments.
 5. Cloud Deploy fails as the GKE clusters reject the incoming image as it voilates the Binary Authorization policy.
 Please note that an approval email is still triggered before the production deployment, the reciever of the email is expected to reject this release based upon the failures in the previous stages.
-Note - The deployment fails after the timeout value is exceeded set for your pipeline, which is 10 minutes by default, but you can change this value according to your needs.
+Note - The deployment fails after the timeout value is exceeded set for your pipeline, which is 10 minutes by default, but you can change this value according to your needs, see [here](https://cloud.google.com/deploy/docs/deploying-application#change_the_deployment_timeout) for more details.

 ## ANJALI: Solution Details - Design diagram of the complete flow